Juhan Smuul: Career

+Juhan Smuul was an active Marxist–Leninist.
+In 1949, he participated in the Soviet repression campaign of deporting Estonians into eastern parts of Russia.

 He also worked in Soviet Estonian journalism.
 He died in Tallinn.

 Recognition

 Smuul was named People's Writer of the Estonian SSR in 1965.
-He was also awarded the Stalin Prize in 1952 and the Lenin Prize in 1961.
+He was also awarded the Stalin Prize in 1952, the Lenin Prize in 1961, and the Order of Lenin in 1967.

 The literary award of the Estonian SSR (Eesti NSV kirjanduse aastapreemia) was named after him in 1972 and became the Juhan Smuul literary award from then on.